Static SSH Provider

 internal/providers/sshor static-host sync behavior.

 Static SSH is the provider for machines Crabbox does not create.
-The backend resolves a configured SSH target and then core owns sync, command execution, results, tunnels, and status rendering.
+The backend resolves a configured SSH target and hands it to core, which owns sync, command execution, results, tunnels, and status rendering.
+There is no provisioning, cleanup, or cost accounting — the host's lifecycle is yours.

 #When To Use